jpb06/dev-friends-backend-starter/README.md

-# 🥇 DevFriends backend bootstrapper
+# 🥇 DevFriends backend workshop

 Here is a project to do some backend stuffs.
 Let's have some fun! ✨